AliSheikhAttar/Cheat/Go/Syntax/GORM.md

-# ORM Library for Go: **GORM**
-One of the most popular ORM libraries for Go is **GORM**.
-It simplifies database interactions by providing an object-oriented approach to CRUD (Create, Read, Update, Delete) operations.

----

 ## 🔹 How GORM Helps Prevent SQL Injection Attacks

 SQL injection occurs when an attacker manipulates a query by injecting malicious SQL code.
 ORM libraries like **GORM** help prevent this by using **prepared statements and parameterized queries**, which ensure that user inputs are treated as data rather than executable SQL code.

 ---

-## ✅ Example of SQL Injection Prevention in GORM
+## Example of SQL Injection Prevention in GORM

 ### ❌ **Vulnerable Raw SQL Query (Unsafe)**
 ```go